A few days or a few weeks, depending on the editor's workload, rarely longer.

-Click on the double arrows in the Copyediting stage in the Production workflow, and download the document.
+Click on the double arrows in the Copyediting stage in the Production workflow, and click on the document name to download the document.
+The file will download to your Downloads folder.

 - A Word document, NOT a hard copy.

-- We do request our copyeditors to edit the manuscript with the Track Changes facility switched on.
-This means the text will come to you with all edits marked.
-The tracked-changes markers are for your benefit, so you can see what has been altered.
+- The tracked-changes markers are for your benefit, so you can see what has been altered.

 - You don't have to accept all the changes made by the copyeditor, but it's recommended that you do.